ayush4github/py_proj_pdf_chatbot/README.md

 ## Author

-Ayush,
+Ayush.
 Developed as an AI-powered application to demonstrate LLM integration, prompt engineering, and document-based question answering.